chr1st0scli/RainLisp/RainLisp/Docs/quick-start/numbers.md

 ```
 -> *-12.34*

-> Note that all numbers in RainLisp are doubles under the hood, which reminds the way Javascript treats numbers.
+> Note that under the hood, all RainLisp numbers are doubles, which reminds the way Javascript treats them.

 You can do all the typical operations on numbers that you are already familiar with.
 Let's add some.